 I am a holistic health practitioner (HHP), certified aromatherapist (cert aroma), registered aromatherapist (RA), master herbalist (MH), licensed massage therapist (LMT) and esthetician (LE).

 Should my name on my business card be (Full Name), HHP, cert aroma, MH, LMT, LE, RA?

 Two issues here:

 (1) What is pertinent to your clients?

 E.g., physicians include MD and professional affiliations to define their type of schooling and specialty.
 Both clarify to the public their credentials to offer their service.
 They could include another degree/certification such as a Masters in Science in Chemistry when related.
-But a Masters in Ancient Latin might not be.
+But a Masters in Fashion Design might not be.
 Both degrees would be on their CV/resume but whether they are used with the name on a business card would depend on the service offered.

 (2) Which post-nominals will the public recognize?

 When they are yours you are very proud of every one.
 But a business card is not your CV/resume.